 Table of Contents

-Viking River Cruises by design pamper their passengers in every possible way.
+By design Viking River Cruises pamper their passengers in every possible way.
 We should know!
 Jerry and I just returned from a journey down the most ancient of backroads, on a 15-day Grand European river cruise through five countries on three rivers.
-From the moment we boarded our longship, the Viking Mimir, to the time we said our goodbyes, Viking Cruises never slacked in giving us the ultimate royal treatment.
-Although we could never enumerate the countless ways Viking provided us the finest in creature comforts, there are few luxurious standouts we could not let go unsaid.
+From the moment we boarded our longship, the Viking Mimir, to the time we said our goodbyes, Viking Cruises never wavered in giving us the ultimate royal treatment.
+Although we could never enumerate the countless ways Viking provided us the finest in creature comforts, there are a few luxurious standouts we could not let go unmentioned.

 Red Carpet Treatment

-Our Amsterdam search for the docking location of the Viking Mimir was nothing less than a wild goose chase (more about that later), but our release from the cab ride felt like a homecoming of prodigal sons.
+Our Amsterdam search for the docking location of the Viking Mimir was nothing less than a wild goose chase, but our release from the cab ride felt like a homecoming of prodigal sons.
 Viking literally and figuratively rolled out the red carpet for us.
 As we ambled up the gangplank, several staff members were waiting to welcome us with warm smiles and the announcement that dinner was being served.
 The hotel manger showed us to our veranda stateroom where we discovered yet another welcome.

 Flowers and Fruit